The Mathew Effect and other Problems of Science

 “…a conception of ways in which certain psycho-social processes affect the allocation of resources to Scientists for their contributions – an allocation which in turn affects the flow of ideas and findings [5] through the communication networks of Science.”

-(Saint Mathew and his English translators put the idea much more succinctly).
+(Saint Mathew and his 17th century English translators put the idea much better).

 The Mathew Effect is a cynical and bleak observation on how success can breed success: how reputation and authority can become self-sustaining: how rigid orthodoxy can exclude new ideas, potentially giving one person or small elite in-group at the head of every discipline an authority they may not deserve.
 The Mathew Effect can be seen in all fields of human endeavor but is most noticeable in the organised and structured disciplines of universities.